 - Nursing Moms' Rooms

 Please stay home when you are sick and contagious.
 You will likely recover quicker, and you will not infect your co-workers.

 Did you know that there is NO CO-PAY for in-plan PREVENTIVE CARE appointments with Providence and Kaiser providers?
 How are you doing on your check-ups and screening?
 Preventive care coverage includes age appropriate preventive medical examination, breast cancer and cervical cancer screening for women, prostate cancer screening for men aged 50-75, colorectal cancer screening for adults aged 50-75, blood pressure, and more.
-See the detailed list of preventive care services in the Kaiser "preventative care list", "Providence open option handbook" and "Providence personal option handbook" on the Employee Services Health Care Providers page.
+See the detailed list of preventive care services in the Kaiser "preventative care list", "Providence open option handbook" and "Providence personal option handbook" on the Human Resources Health Care Providers page.
 Clackamas County supports taking good care of yourself so you can take care of your family, your community, and our Clackamas County citizens.

 Both Providence and Kaiser have great educational resources for learning how to take care of yourself.
 Additionally, they each have classes, gym discounts, and other opportunities for improving your health.
 Learn more about their resources at the following links: